-NUR 152 - Fundamentals of Nursing I (7 credits)
+NUR 152 - Nursing One (7 credits)

 The learner examines and defines the role of the nurse in a contemporary healthcare system.
 Learners are introduced to the knowledge, skills and attitudes associated with the Quality & Safety Education for Nurses (QSEN) competencies.
 Concepts of psychological, psychosocial, safe effective care environment and health promotion/maintenance are examined.
 The nursing process provides a framework utilizing an interdisciplinary, collaborative care approach influencing the care of individuals involving families and communities.